chorpler/OnSiteXOldAlpha/Docs/txt or md/Resource Links.md

 ### Steam
 hachero: xRJ0EJtL

+### Brain.fm
+michael.a.bates@gmail.com: FL05B22EZ4ZVQX9sY15499fSRT91

+### Hey!
+This has nothing to do with software development!
+Dafuq?
 Sins of a Solar Empire - Diplomacy: Product key: ED847-E8257-2F9BF-1D9F1-698EB-73D6A Sins of a Solar Empire (Digital Download): Product key: E4E80-645D0-A55D0-126B0-A837E-FBFDA Sins of a Solar Empire: Entrenchment: Product key: A2A58-2EF52-26802-99140-C8075-ECC5C